solid/pod-browser/shapes/README.md

 standardize identifiers for (e.g., 'ie' for Ireland, 'de' for Germany).

 (About 7 years ago I specifically asked the ISO if they might consider minting official IRIs for countries.
-Their reply was, literally, "**_We do not product any RDF formats, I am sorry"_**!)
+Their reply was, literally, "**_We do not produce any RDF formats, I am sorry"_**!)

 By way of example of how long-running a fundamental modelling question this is,